kammitama5/kammitama5.github.io/_posts/2017-8-5-Saturday-August-5th.md

 - See if you can learn a little CUDA (to understand how low-level vs abstraction works)
 - Learn PyTorch

+## Questions
+- What are problems with Deep Learning eg. Vanishing Gradient
+ - What are solutions?

 ## Conclusion

 - You're on a good path, and you should trust your instincts.